Freenove/Freenove_Big_Hexapod_Robot_Kit_for_Raspberry_Pi/docs/source/fnk0052/codes/tutorial/4_Hexapod_Robot.rst

 When all the libraries are installed successfully, you can see the prompt “All libraries installed successfully” on the screen.
 If there is any library fails to install, it will print “Some libraries have not been installed yet.
 Please run ' python3 setup_macos.py' again” on the screen, then you need to execute the command python3 setup_macos.py again.

-If you are using macOS under 11.0, like 10.15.
-Just skip to “Open client”.
+If you are using :combo:`blue font-bolder:macOS under 11.0, like 10.15.`  Just skip to “Open client”.

-If you are using macOS 11.0 or later version.
+If you are using :combo:`blue font-bolder:macOS 11.0 or later version`.
 Please run commands below:

 .. code-block:: console